idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 CafeTran ignores the (punctuation) characters entered here while searching for matches of the source segments in Translation Memories and Glossaries.

 Note: You can also add spaces and characters as Unicode code here.
-For example, to match segments that start with an invisible space a.k.a. zero-width space (invisible in the source segment section, but visible when copied in the search box), you can use Unicode code U+200B.
+For example, to match segments that start with an invisible space aka zero-width space (invisible in the source segment section, but visible when copied in the search box), you can use Unicode code U+200B.

 ### Compare with target segment: